Point-in-Time PostgreSQL Database and Query Monitoring With pg_stat_statements

 Just think about it: in a few hours, you could begin to have self-service query monitoring that's continuously updated and interactive.

-pg_stat_statements is automatically enabled in all Timescale Cloud services.
-If you’re not a user yet, you can try out Timescale Cloud for free (no credit card required) to get access to a modern cloud-native database platform with TimescaleDB's top performance, decoupled storage and compute, autoscaling, one-click database replication and forking, VPC peering, and support for multi-node services.
+pg_stat_statements is automatically enabled in all Timescale services.
+If you’re not a user yet, you can try out Timescale for free (no credit card required) to get access to a modern cloud-native database platform with TimescaleDB's top performance, decoupled storage and compute, autoscaling, one-click database replication and forking, and VPC peering.